simrubin/portfolio-2025/README.md

 ### Adding a New Project

-1. Log in to CMS admin: `https://cms.simeonrubin.com/admin`
+1. Log in to CMS admin
 2. Click "Projects" → "Create New"
 3. Fill in the required fields:
    - Title